36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 Permits are required for the use of a vessel in the following areas:

-- Occupants of a vessel who are twelve (12) years of age or younger must wear personal flotation devices, of the types described below in brackets, securely fastened to their persons at all times while aboard any vessel.
-(One (1) Type I, II, 111, or V, if used according to its approved conditions, personal flotation device (PFD) which is U.S. Coast Guard approved, in good and serviceable condition, and of proper size for each person on board].
-Vessel: every description of watercraft, or other artificial contrivance used, or capable of being used, as a means of transportation on the water.
+Occupants of a vessel who are twelve (12) years of age or younger must wear personal flotation devices, of the types described below in brackets, securely fastened to their persons at all times while aboard any vessel.
+[One (1) Type I, II, III, or V, if used according to its approved conditions, personal flotation device (PFD) which is U.S. Coast Guard approved, in good and serviceable condition, and of proper size for each person on board].
+A “vessel” is defined as every description of watercraft, or other artificial contrivance used, or capable of being used, as a means of transportation on the water (36 CFR § 1.4.)
+See also Arkansas Code 27-101-703 (d)(4) and 36 CFR 1.5.

 (a)(1) The following areas/sites are designated for the launching or recovery of vessels using a trailer: